 1. What is the origin of Black History Month?

 Carter G.Woodson created Black History Month in February 1926.
 He is known as the “father of Black history” and first called the celebration Negro History Week.
 With Black History Month and his Association for the Study of Negro Life and History, Carter encouraged people of all ethnic and social backgrounds to talk about the black experience.

 2. Why do we have Black History Month?

 We celebrate Black History Month to appreciate the contributions of African American people in shaping the world’s history as the stories of their achievements are often overlooked in books and on screen.
-Thus, by celebrating the success of Black leaders, Black History Month changes the narratives from struggles and slavery to bravery and accomplishment.
+By celebrating the success of black leaders, Black History Month changes the narratives from those of struggles and slavery to ones of bravery and accomplishment.

-In today’s world, where there is a need for racial equity and inclusion, children need to be taught about diversity from a young age.
-Celebrations like Black History Month can be an excellent opportunity to teach kids about history and help them understand a picture of the past.
-We urge you to look for fun and interactive ways and make the most of this celebration to educate your kids.
+In today’s world, there is a need for racial equity and inclusion.
+Everyone needs to learn about diversity.
+Celebrations like Black History Month can be an excellent opportunity to find out more about history and help you get a clearer picture of the past.
+We urge you to look for fun and interactive ways to make the most of this celebration and educate yourself.